Owensfield/voting-system/README.md

 ## Challenges

 To keep votes anonymous, the software only stores a <a href="https://en.wikipedia.org/wiki/Hash_function">hash</a> for verifying each user.
-The hash is created on the users device using a traditional `username` and `password` login system, but these details are not stored by the software.
+The hash is created on the users device through a traditional `username`/`password` login system, `username`/`password` are not stored by the software.

 Being `anonymous` means the data stored can be open, making it `hard to cheat` the system, but doing so creates some maintenance issues.

 > Someone claims to have lost their login details, how would the admin know which was their old account to delete?

 The easiest solution to this problem is deleting all user accounts every 12 months.
-So if a user loses their details, they will not be able to vote until the time when all accounts are reset, and they can generate a fresh account.
-For most users the reset experience would just be having to login with their account details again.
+If a user loses their details, they will not be able to vote until the time when all accounts are reset, and they can generate a fresh account.
+For most users the reset experience would just be having to login with their details again.

 ## Workflow